 Like the telecommunications network, biosensors also have several generations.
 With each one of them, biosensors become faster, more reliable and gain more functionalities.

 From all biosensors, the glucose biosensor is the one that has been on the market the longest.
 Therefore, it is the biosensor that has experienced the most generations.
 Below we explain more about them.

-How many glucose biosensors exist to date?
+How many generations in glucose biosensors exist to date?